tiffany352/godot-starlight/README.md

   (PSF)][1], rather than a texture that grows or shrinks with distance/brightness.
 - Based on [MultiMeshInstance3D][2] for performance.
+- Designed for Forward+ renderer, works as expected in the Mobile renderer, may have issues in the Compatibility renderer.

 [1]: https://en.wikipedia.org/wiki/Point_spread_function
 [2]: https://docs.godotengine.org/en/stable/classes/class_multimeshinstance3d.html